ibm-cloud-docs/power-iaas/additional-migration-strategies.md

 ## Aspera Technologies
 {: #aspera-technologies}

-IBM Aspera&reg; on Cloud is a hosted service that quickly and reliably moves and shares your data sets across a hybrid cloud environment.
+IBM Aspera&reg; on Cloud is a hosted service that quickly and reliably moves and shares your data sets across a hybrid platform environment.
 IBM Aspera can help transfer data to the IBM Cloud for later retrieval from the {{site.data.keyword.powerSys_notm}} environment.
 For more information, see [IBM Aspera on Cloud](https://www.ibm.com/products/aspera){: external}.

 Use the [Accelerated network transfer migration guide](https://cloud.ibm.com/media/docs/downloads/power-iaas/accelerated_migration.pdf){: external} powered by Aspera to accelerate the transfer of your migration content.
 It helps you to directly transfer the migration content to the {{site.data.keyword.powerSys_notm}} workspace and you achieve faster time to value from IBM cloud.